Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

 We can visualize the problem of committing differently intuitively via the complete bipartite graph in Figure~\ref{fig:bipartite_all_edges}.
 In the figure, two vertices are connected if the probability of answering different commitments is upper bounded by $\varepsilon$.
 Allowing attackers to answer different commits with a higher probability is equivalent to removing certain edges in this graph.

-We still have a bipartite graph but not all edges are connected.
+We then still have a bipartite graph but not all edges are connected.
 What we are now interested in is how many edges can still be reached within two steps from some other edge.
 It turns out that even if we allow attackers to commit differently with probability higher than $\varepsilon$ on a constant fraction of edges, there will be an edge that will be connected to at least a constant fraction of other edges in two steps (as used in Lemma~\ref{lemma: paths between strings}).

 \begin{lemma}[Edge Removal] Consider a complete bipartite graph whose independent sets are of equal size $2^n$.
-After removing a constant fraction $\Tilde{c}\leq\frac{1}{2}$ of edges, there exists a vertex such that the number of other vertices that can be reached in two steps is at least $(1 - 2\Tilde{c}) 2^{2n}$. \end{lemma} \begin{proof} The number of edges of a complete bipartite graph with $2^n$ nodes in its independent sets is $2^{2n}$, as there are $2^n$ edges for any vertex.
+After removing a constant fraction $\Tilde{c}\leq\frac{1}{2}$ of edges, there exists an edge such that the number of edges that can be reached from this edge in two steps is at least $(1 - 2\Tilde{c}) 2^{2n}$. \end{lemma} \begin{proof} The number of edges of a complete bipartite graph with $2^n$ nodes in its independent sets is $2^{2n}$, as there are $2^n$ edges for any vertex.
 Now suppose we remove $\Tilde c \cdot 2^{2n}$ of these edges.
 Then, there must be a vertex $l$ on the left with at least $(1-\Tilde c) 2^n$ connecting edges.
+Let one of these edges be your starting edge.
 Now consider all the vertices on the right that are connected to $l$.
 Before we removed any edges there were $2^n$ edges connecting each of these vertices to the left.
-However, we removed $\Tilde c \cdot 2^{2n}$ of these edges, so the number of edges going back is now at least $(1-\Tilde c) \cdot 2^{2n} - \Tilde c \cdot 2^{2n} = (1 - 2\Tilde c) 2^{2n}$. \end{proof} Now let us split up the set of all possible inputs into one set where the probability of not committing, given that the other party commits, is lower than $\varepsilon$ and its complement.
+However, we removed $\Tilde c \cdot 2^{2n}$ of these edges, so the number of edges going back is now at least $(1-\Tilde c) \cdot 2^{2n} - \Tilde c \cdot 2^{2n} = (1 - 2\Tilde c) 2^{2n}$.
+Thus there are $(1 - 2\Tilde c) 2^{2n}$ edges that can be reached in two steps from the starting edge. \end{proof} Now let us split up the set of all possible inputs into one set where the probability of not committing, given that the other party commits, is lower than $\varepsilon$ and its complement.
 We write

 which can also be written in terms of conditional probabilities